Here are the laws that govern truck accident cases:

 For reasons dating back hundreds of years before America was even founded, our legal system includes what's termed "common law."
 Before courts had specific directives from a king or a legislature, they more or less had to figure things out on their own.
 Courts developed guiding principles ("common law") that governed whether a particular person or company were in the wrong.
 Later on, legislatures got in on the act and created their own laws ("statutes").
 However, many common law principles remained at the courts' disposal.
 Enormous, dense laws books have been written about this very subject, but for our purposes, let's distinguish two types of law:

 - Statutory law: a legislature creates a hard-and-fast rule that everyone should be able to understand and follow.

-- Example: there are state laws mandating fences around a pool must be 10 feet tall or more to keep small children from entering the pool and drowning.
+- Example: there are state laws mandating that fences around a pool be 10 feet tall or more to keep small children from entering the pool and drowning.

 - Example: the federal government requires publicly-traded companies to report accurate profit-and-loss statements at the end of every year.

 - Common law: a court applies a broad principle rooted in fairness and equity